Julian Gough: Music

-Gough grew up near Heathrow Airport in London, before moving to Nenagh aged seven.
-He was studying English and philosophy at University College Galway in the late 1980s when he and some friends founded Toasted Heretic.
-The band recorded four albums and had one top-10 hit, "Galway and Los Angeles", in 1992.
+Writing

 Gough's first novel, Juno & Juliet, was published in 2001 by Flamingo, almost a decade after Toasted Heretic split up.
 His second novel, Jude: Level 1, was published in 2007 at Old Street Publishing, shortly after he won the 2007 National Short Story Award for the book's first chapter, titled "The Orphan and the Mob".

 In 2010, Salmon Poetry released Gough's first poetry collection, Free Sex Chocolate, which juxtaposes Gough's more recent forays into poetry with his earlier lyrics written for Toasted Heretic.
-He is also the author of several short stories and novellas that satirize global economic policies, including 2003's Great Hargeisa Goat Bubble and CRASH!
-How I Lost a Hundred Billion and Found True Love.
+He is also the author of several short stories and novellas that satirize global economic policies, including Great Hargeisa Goat Bubble (2003) and CRASH!
+How I Lost a Hundred Billion and Found True Love (2013).
 In 2015, Gough signed a book deal with Picador.

 In November 2011, Gough was invited by Markus Persson, creator of Minecraft, to create a story for the ending of the game, in preparation for its release.
-Despite being an iconic part of the game, the poem has garnered mixed reception; Kevin Thielenhaus, writing for The Escapist, called the ending "mysterious, and kind of weird, and probably not what most of us were expecting from a Minecraft ending." while an article in The Atlantic, written by James Parker, called the ending both "goofy" and "beautiful".
-Gough would also later go on to refer to the poem as "peculiar" in an article he wrote in The Irish Times.
-On December 7, 2022, he revealed on multiple sites including Reddit and Twitter that he would be officially releasing the End Poem into the public domain, as he never signed a contract with Microsoft or Mojang.
+The resulting work, called the End Poem, has been described as both confusing to and revered by the Minecraft community.
+After a psilocybin trip prompted Gough to consider the poem's line "The Universe loves you because you are love" and the love he had received but not accepted for the poem, he wrote an essay in his newsletter in December 2022 explaining that he had never signed a contract with either of Minecraft's parent companies, releasing the original version of the poem into the public domain.